-Recent advances in Deep Learning frameworks for NLP, including ULMFiT, ELMo and Open AI transformer, allow models to go beyond the shallow representations provided by word vectors to provide deep hierarchical representations of language, allowing the capture of high-level semantic concepts.
-Just like the ImageNet challenge allowed the emergence of generalizable model features for image classification across different categories, we will demonstrate with a fully functional demo how these frameworks enable the creation of models that learn the higher-level nuances of language, vastly improving Natural Language Understanding (NLU).
-This advance in NLU allows a conversational agent to leverage pre-trained models to understand that “wearing a sweater” is associated with cold weather and ask a clarifying question, “Do you want to check the weather for tomorrow”?
+Recent advances in deep learning frameworks for NLP, including ULMFiT, ELMo, and Open AI transformer, allow models to go beyond the shallow representations provided by word vectors to provide deep hierarchical representations of language, allowing the capture of high-level semantic concepts.
+Just like the ImageNet challenge allowed the emergence of generalizable model features for image classification across different categories, these frameworks enable the creation of models that learn the higher-level nuances of language, vastly improving natural language understanding (NLU).
+This advance in NLU allows a conversational agent to leverage pretrained models to understand that “wearing a sweater” is associated with cold weather and ask a clarifying question, “Do you want to check the weather for tomorrow?"

 Matt Speck is a data engineer and senior consultant in the Strategic Innovation Group (SIG) at Booz Allen Hamilton, where he works on cognitive solutions projects, building intelligent search and chat applications.
-Before joining Booz Allen, he taught data science and Python at General Assembly, a coding boot camp with locations across the globe.
+Previously, he taught data science and Python at General Assembly, a coding boot camp with locations across the globe.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?